-This topic contains 4 replies, has 1 voice, and was last updated by Anonymous .
+- This topic has 4 replies, 1 voice, and was last updated by .

 I’ve been reading hese forums and i haven’t ran into anyone with quite the same predicament as mine.
 I’m 19 years old and i’m about 2 months pregnant. my boyfriend isn’t there for me and my family doesn’t know.
 I just got a great job but i’m still in the just starting to grow phase of life… when you get a car and apt. and start school. the only person i’ve been able to count on at this point is my best friend who has a set of twins herself.
 I have so many things to wheigh. i’m finding it hard to figure it oout on y own.